-• An update can be performed only when the battery level is 1 (three remaining battery icons) or more.
-We recommend that you use a sufficient battery or the AC-PW10AM AC Adaptor (sold separately).
+An update can be performed only when the battery level is the common that you use a sufficient battery or the AC-PW10AM AC Adaptor (sold separately).

 Resetting to the default

 You can reset the main functions of the camera.